 I rarely thought about this incident until a friend asked me about my first traumatic memory.
 This incident quickly came to mind.
 It was such a painful experience I tucked it deeply away, subconsciously believing forgetting it would somehow protect me from ever experiencing something so painful again.
 This event impacted my ability to trust people for decades.

 Hopefully, this article helps you see how trauma has impacted your view of yourself and the world.
-I hope you’re inspired to do the work to change your negative core beliefs.
+I hope you’re inspired to do the work to change your negative mindsets.

-Here are 20 common unhealthy core beliefs.
-Read each one twice asking yourself, “is this how I view myself and the world?”.
+Here are 30 common unhealthy core beliefs.
+Read each one twice asking yourself, “Is this how I view myself and the world?”.
 Trust your intuition.

 1. “Things will never get better.”